 Of the 1.2 billion tons of food consumed annually, about 520 million tons come from restaurants.
-In modern times, a growing number of charitable organizations worldwide allow restaurants to donate unused food.
+Nowadays, many charitable organizations worldwide allow restaurants to donate unused food.
 Even a law protects restaurants from being blamed for contributing new food when a person is sick (and there are no written offenses of this nature), as long as there was no intentional misconduct or negligence in handling food.

 Some restaurants even use tax deductions for food donations.
 See the conditions for obtaining a tax deduction for your remaining contributions to a charity.
 Reducing tax on food rations is limited to less than 10% of your restaurant income, but this can be very helpful in the coming tax season.

-Sometimes you have a special soup that just doesn’t sell.
-Since charities often have strict guidelines on what they can and cannot accept as a donation, you may have some leftover soup and can donate.
+Sometimes you have a special soup that doesn’t sell.
+Since charities often have strict guidelines on what they can and cannot accept as donations, you may have some leftover soup and can donate.
 Ask staff if they want to take any home for dinner.
 The same goes for leftover salad or other unused products.

-As long as the food is safe, workers may want to strike, reducing food waste and increasing overall job satisfaction and reliability.
-Free food goes a long way in enhancing the morale of the staff in your restaurant.
+Workers may want to strike as long as the food is safe, reducing food waste and increasing overall job satisfaction and reliability.
+In addition, free food goes a long way in enhancing the morale of the staff in your restaurant.

 In 2017, the discovery of hyperlocal – a growing product or meat breeding in the same area as your restaurant – was called the practice of the first number of new restaurants.
-However, it is essential to know that the fruits and vegetables on the farm on the table are healthier on a shorter shelf than one that contains preservatives.
+First, however, it is essential to know that the fruits and vegetables on the farm the table are healthier on a shorter shelf than those with preservatives.

 If something goes wrong, such as a power blackout, discard any food that has been more than forty degrees for more than three hours.
-You can also invest in a generator to make sure you can keep the fridge or your fridge running in case it goes out.
+You can also invest in a generator to ensure you can keep the fridge or your fridge running in case it goes out.

-To avoid food allergies, install a Bluetooth temperature sensor in your food storage area that will alert you to any problems.
-With these warnings in place, you can be prepared before the food is thrown.
+To avoid food allergies, install a Bluetooth temperature sensor in your food storage area to alert you to any problems.
+With these warnings, you can be prepared before the food is thrown.

 Converting organic waste into compost allows the waste to return to the environment in soil nutrients.
-This decreases food waste that ends up in landfills and creates rich, nutritious soil to produce more natural products (good to do once you’ve started locating!).
-The process can be a bit complicated, so if you’re unsure how to get started, here are some tips.
+This decreases food waste in landfills and creates rich, nutritious soil to produce more natural products (good to do once you’ve started locating!).
+However, the process can be a bit complicated, so if you’re unsure how to get started, here are some tips.